Iggy-V/Iggy-V/README.md

 - 🔭 I’m currently a student at Washington and Lee University

-- 🖥️ Teaching Assistant (TA) at Washington and Lee University's Computer Science Department
+- 🖥️ Teaching Assistant at the Computer Science Department

 - 👨‍💻 I'm proficient with Python and Java